Emtriva and Epivir

 generic lamivudine 300 mg, 30 tablets: $429.66/month

 May be used with hepatitis C drugs such as Epclusa, Harvoni or Zepatier, depending on the other components in the HIV regimen.
 Avoid using sorbitol-containing medicines with lamivudine; there are many, such as acetaminophen liquid (Tylenol liquid and others).
-Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not.
+Tell your provider or pharmacist about all medications, herbals and supplements you are taking or thinking of taking, prescribed or not.

 These drugs are used almost exclusively as a component of combination tablets.
 They are similar to each other, and both treat HIV and HBV and have the same drug resistance profile.
 This means that if your virus is resistant to one drug, it will be resistant to the other.
 If your HIV develops resistance to Epivir or Emtriva, it does not mean that your HBV is also resistant to them.
-Both Descovy and Truvada contain Emtriva, and are currently recommended by DHHS HIV treatment guidelines for first-time therapy for most people.
-Emtriva is also found in several single-tablet regimens (Atripla, Biktarvy, Complera, Genvoya, Odefsey, Stribild, and Symtuza).
-Lamivudine is also available in several combination products: Cimduo and Temixys (with tenofovir DF), Combivir (with zidovudine), Epzicom (with abacavir), Trizivir (with zidovudine and abacavir), Symfi and Symfi Lo (with tenofovir DF and efavirenz), Delstrigo (with tenofovir DF and doravirine), Dovato (with dolutegravir), and Triumeq (with dolutegravir and abacavir).
-Recommended as part of a preferred initial regimen in pregnancy (Tivicay plus Descovy or Epzicom or Truvada; Triumeq is also a preferred initial regimen).
+Both Descovy and Truvada contain Emtriva, and are currently recommended by HHS HIV treatment guidelines for first-time therapy for most people.
+Emtriva is also found in several single-tablet regimens (Atripla, Biktarvy, Complera, Genvoya, Odefsey, Stribild and Symtuza).
+Lamivudine is also available in several combination products: Cimduo (with tenofovir DF), Combivir (with zidovudine), Epzicom (with abacavir), Trizivir (with zidovudine and abacavir), Symfi and Symfi Lo (with tenofovir DF and efavirenz), Delstrigo (with tenofovir DF and doravirine), Dovato (with dolutegravir) and Triumeq (with dolutegravir and abacavir).
+Recommended as part of a preferred initial regimen in pregnancy (Tivicay + Descovy or Epzicom or Truvada; Triumeq is also a preferred initial regimen).
 Epivir as part of the combination tablet Combivir is recommended as an alternative NRTI combination component of an HIV treatment regimen during pregnancy.
 Epivir is available as generic lamivudine, which should be as effective and well tolerated as the brand name drug Epivir.
-Sometimes, drug resistance that the virus develops against FTC or 3TC makes the virus reproduce at a slower rate.
+Sometimes, the M184V drug resistance that the virus develops against FTC or 3TC makes the virus reproduce at a slower rate.
 This drug resistance can also improve the antiviral activity of Retrovir (zidovudine, or AZT—very rarely taken today) and Viread or Vemlidy (tenofovir), and for that reason, some providers continue FTC or 3TC treatment in combination with other antiretrovirals after resistance develops.
 Some insurers may require people to take regimens containing generics rather than brand name drugs, including simpler co-formulated products.
 The availability of generics might also limit choices of therapy.
 For example, newer brand name drugs and co-formulations, such as Biktarvy, might be restricted to people who can’t physically tolerate generic regimens.
 The Emtriva capsule is small, which is an advantage for people with difficulty swallowing.
 Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; GO TO apregistry.com.